 Community on campus is good.
 The wise, diverse, multi-generational, pastor-led community of the local church is better.
 This feels like a good time to remind you that the church isn’t a place; it’s a people.
 As a Christian, you are already part of it.
 You don’t go to church.
 You are the church.
 That means you aren’t being yourself if you’re not involved in a gospel-centered, Bible-believing, Christ-exalting local church.
 Finding one is typically easy.
 Committing yourself to one is the hard part.

 4. Love your roommates until you love your roommates.

 The hardest thing to do is love the people right in front of you.
 And no one is more in front of you than your roommates.
 You know, the ones who will keep you up way too late, and wake you up way too early.
-The ones who will go Castaway and haven’t left their room in weeks.
+The ones who will go Castaway and not leave their room in weeks.
 The ones who major in Awkwardness.
 That’s exactly the person God is calling you to love.
-Don’t wait until you feel love for them to love them.
-Love them until you feel love for them.
-Eat with them.
-Play Xbox with them.
-Watch movies with them.
-Have convictions, absolutely.
-But convictions are never an excuse not to love.

 “Convictions are never an excuse not to love.”